Offbeat Meghalaya – A glimpse into 5 unexplored destinations of North East India

 Shnongpdeng is a rather off beat destination and are mostly frequented by travellers who are water sports enthusiasts and wish to be on an edge of adventure.
 The crystal clear waters of Umngot River and its sight from the suspension bridge above is clearly magical.
 There are several unnamed hiking trails in and around Shnongpdeng.
 Keep an entire day in your itinerary for this exotic location else you’d regret big time.

 How to reach Shnongpdeng?

 - From Shillong, reserve a cab to reach you to Shnongpdeng.
 You can either take the shorter route through Dawki or take the longer route through Jowai and visit Krang Suri waterfall on the way.

 - You can alternatively, take a shared vehicle from Shillong till Dawki and take another shared cab from Dawki to Shnongpdeng.

 - If you’re traveling from any other destination like Cherrapunjee or Mawlynnong, it is advisable to hire a cab to drop you off at Shnongpdeng.

 Shnongpdeng is a destination which can never disappoint you, even if you have visited the entire world.
 A boat ride is a surreal experience to remember for life.
 While you take a boat ride, you’d be able to see the river bed too, the water being transparent and clear.
 One boat can accommodate about 5-6 people and they’d charge you INR 700-800 for 30 minutes.

-You can also opt for adventure activities like cliff jumping, scuba diving, kayaking and snorkeling.
-Pioneer Adventures organize all these activities in Shnongpdeng.
-Pioneer Adventures organize all these activities in Shnongpdeng.
+You can also opt for adventure activities like cliff jumping, scuba diving, kayaking and snorkeling, however make sure to hire life jackets, for your own safety.
+Pioneer Adventures organizes all these activities in Shnongpdeng.

 You could also stop by the Indo-Bangladesh border overlooking the plains of Bangladesh and take a picture with the border forces as well.